 This is usually fixable.
 Certain things like all caps, extra punctuation, and phrases like "FREE" can cause a partial rejection.
-You can replicate the ad, make some minor edits, and then submit it again.
+Make some minor edits, and then submit it again.

 |Ads rejected||Google rejected your entire ad group.

-We recommend you replicate your ad, edit each ad to comply with Google's policies, and then submit it again.
+We recommend you edit each ad to comply with Google's policies, and then submit it again.

 Depending on website traffic, it can take a few hours or days to build your audience.
 Google will wait until about 100-200 visitors go to your site before your ad goes live.
 The count officially begins when you accept Google's Terms, and ends when your audience reaches the minimum size.

 After everything is approved and you have a minimum audience, your ads will run online, and auto-renew each week.
 The ads will display to your site audience on popular websites across the internet that participate in Google's ad network.
 All you have to do now is sit back, relax, and let the results roll in.

 Check Ad Status